Flying Qubits and Quantum Transistors – One More Piece in the Quantum Computing Puzzle

 When will we reach the next milestone in Quantum Technology?

 At Supertrends, we crowdsource predictions about the future across worldwide industries – directly from the experts who are creating it.
-Download the Supertrends app from App Store or Google Play to find out when various milestones for quantum technology are predicted to happen.
+Visit the Supertrends App and search for ‘quantum computing’ to find out when various milestones for quantum technology are predicted to happen.
+Not an App user yet?
+Visit the Supertrends Pro – page to learn about your benefits and request a trial – for free!

 © 2020 Supertrends